Since Vero helps you increase your email marketing conversions we care a lot about tactics that actually get results.

 Whilst doing this research we noticed an interesting fact: Vero customers have a high average unique click rate, at around 7%.
 This is much higher than the average based on data provided by MailChimp, which show most industries have a click-through rate less than 4%.

 This is great and supports the continued hypothesis that segmented and automated campaigns provide context which leads to higher conversions than newsletter campaigns.

 What do you make of these aggregate numbers?

-If you liked this article, do two things:
+If you liked this article, do three things: